Rely on Batt Sails for great yacht sails, whatever your horizons.

-Batt Sails have a wealth of knowledge acquired over many years at the forefront of sailmaking.
+Batt Sails have a wealth of knowledge acquired over many years at the forefront of the UK sailmaking industry.
 Every Batt sail is designed, cut and made at our Bosham sail loft offering service, value and attention to detail that are second to none.

 Mainsails can have conventional short battens or be fully battened.
 With short battens the top batten is typically full-width for better sail shape and control.
 Almost without exception Dacron mainsails and headsails are cross-cut, to make best use of the fabric’s structural weave.

 Laminate sailcloth, including cruising laminates, is warp-strong and requires a radial construction.
-The exception is multi-axial laminates made specifically for cross-cut designs.
+The exception is the range of multi-axial laminates, configured specifically for cross-cut designs.